zammad/zammad-org/src/en/documentation/use/user-profile.md

 Adjust your avatar image.
 By default, the initials of your user are displayed on a colored background.
 If you want to add an image, simply upload one or use your camera, if you have one.

 After capturing or uploading an image, you can crop it.
-Have a look at the preview at the top of the right side panel.
+Have a look at the preview at the top of the right flyout.

 ### Out of Office